GilianPonte/gilianponte.github.io/_pages/publications.md

 Working papers:

-1. Where's Waldo - Larger Sample Size, Less Privacy Risk (now under review at JMR); Gilian Ponte, Jaap Wieringa, Tom Boot & Peter C. Verhoef.
+1. _Under review_ (now under review at JMR); Gilian Ponte, Jaap Wieringa, Tom Boot & Peter C. Verhoef.

 To protect individuals’ privacy, the General Data Protection Regulation requires firms, researchers, and policy makers to minimize data collection.
 In contrast, we find that a larger sample size enables a reduction in customers' privacy risk while maintaining the ability to derive meaningful insights.
 We call this a “Where’s Waldo” effect.